SOP-MINI/sop-site/regulamin-sop2-en.md

 # Purpose of course

 The first goal of the  *Operating Systems 2* course is to familiarize students with advanced problems of contemporary operating systems design and implementation.
 The second goal is to develop student knowledge and skills necessary to design and implement (in POSIX/Unix/Linux environment) multi-process/multi-threaded applications with the use of various inter-process communication means, synchronization techniques and network communication.
-The good understanding of the C programming language (covered during Programming 1 course) alongside basic POSIX APIs (files, threads, processes, signals - covered during Operating Systems 1) is required.
+A good understanding of the C programming language (covered during Programming 1 course) alongside basic POSIX APIs (files, threads, processes, signals - covered during Operating Systems 1) is required.

 # Conducting classes